WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Should linear-rec-2020 or non-standard color spaces be allowed to operate outside of the [0,1] range in 2D canvases?
 The current definitions of compositing and blending modes were not designed with this in mind.

-* Should it be possible to specify the colorspace parameter as an array representing a fallback list?
+* Should it be possible to specify the color space parameter as an array representing a fallback list?
 Example: <code>canvas.getContext('2d', {colospace: ["p3", "linear-rec-2020"]});</code> would mean use p3 if possible; if not fallback to linear-rec-2020.
 Since color spaces are already feature detectable, this would be a convenience feature.

 * Should we support custom color spaces based on ICC profiles?
 Would offer ultimate flexibility.
 Would be hard to make implementations as efficient as built-in color spaces, in particular for compositing in linear space.
 Referencing a remote ICC profile may be problematic because getContext() is synchronous.
 Could solve that by using a Blob rather than a URI for specifying the ICC profile.